 Kaipara2Kaipara Walk: Email firstname.lastname@example.org, ph (09) 945 0311.
 The start point is about 45 minutes' drive northwest of Auckland on SH16.

-* Packages range from the Basic Bootstraps Package ($235 per person for transport to the start of the walk and three nights' accommodation to the Whole Kit and Caboodle ($430 per person including three meals a day, accommodation and pack transfers).
+• Packages range from the Basic Bootstraps Package (Transport to the start of the walk and three nights' accommodation to the Whole Kit and Caboodle (Including three meals a day, accommodation and pack transfers).
 You can add on meals or transfers as you wish.